Deep Cover (1992 film): Reception

 However, not all critics liked the movie.
 In his review for The Washington Post, Desson Howe wrote, "With Boyz n the Hood, Fishburne broke through to the big time.
 Here, his acting career takes a step backwards".
 Despite this, of Jeff Goldblum he stated that "Oddly enough, Goldblum's so wildly out of place in this misbegotten movie, he becomes its greatest asset".
 Richard Harrington, also of The Washington Post, gave a mixed review, saying: "While Fishburne is generally riveting -- his facial disguise is basically hardness layered onto strength -- and Goldblum is intriguing -- his wannabe urges are quite curious -- the film itself is only occasionally visceral.
 On the one hand, it's refreshing and commendable that a major film casts a black actor not only as a detective (rather than as a criminal), but in the lead role."

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 87% from 31 reviews, with an average rating of 6.9/10.
 The site's critics consensus reads, "Deep Cover rises above standard-issue crime thriller fare thanks to a smartly cynical script and powerhouse performances from its unorthodox but well-matched leads."
 Metacritic, which assigns a weighted average to critics' reviews, gave the film an average score of 67 out of 100 based on 25 critics, indicating "generally favorable" reviews.

 Soundtrack

 The film's soundtrack, Deep Cover, was released by SOLAR Records and Epic Records on April 4, 1992.
 The album's title track introduced Snoop Doggy Dogg as a recording artist, who featured alongside Dr. Dre on the song.
 The album, containing a mix of hip-hop, reggae and R&B tracks, peaked at No. 166 on the Billboard 200 and No. 9 on the Top R&B/Hip-Hop Albums.

 Home media

 Deep Cover made its home media debut via VHS on November 4, 1992.
 The DVD debuted on September 14, 1999 in a barebones snapper case with Dolby Digital 5.1 and 2.0 tracks for audio.

 The film was then released on Blu-ray Disc for the first time by the Criterion Collection on July 13, 2021, featuring a new 4K digitally restored transfer and lossless DTS HD MA 2.0 audio.

+Legacy

+An audio sample from the film was used by The Future Sound of London to open the title track to their 1996 album Dead Cities.